3gstudent/Homework-of-C-Language/README.md

 You need use release mode to build it.

+### FreeDll.cpp

+Use NtCreateThreadEx to free dll.

+Use to inject Dll into a process at many times.

 ### EnumerateProcess&GetFile'sHandle&CloseHandle.cpp

 Enumerate all processes and get specified file's handle,then choose whether to close it or not

 Support absolute path and relative path.